frederic-perez/AmE-dictionary/data/idioms.md

 __chalk and cheese__ :two: A phrase used to emphasize that two people or things are very different from one another. _Good luck getting those two to talk to each other—they’re like chalk and cheese._
 __chalk it up__ To link something that has happened to a particular reason or circumstance. _Don’t get too down on yourselves after this loss, boys.
 Let’s just chalk it up to inexperience and move on._
 __chance of a lifetime__ An extremely important and/or fortuitous opportunity, especially one that is not likely to ever present itself again.
 Often (but not always) used hyperbolically.
-__chances are__ :five: It seems likely (that something will happen or be the case). _Chances are that my parents are throwing me a surprise party.
+__chances are__ :six: It seems likely (that something will happen or be the case). _Chances are that my parents are throwing me a surprise party.
 Why else would they change the subject every time I mention my birthday?_
 __change gear__
 __change of heart__
 __change of pace__